Friedrich Markworth

 U-boatFromTo

-Friedrich Markworth began his naval career in April 1934.
-He served on the light cruiser Königsberg and the cruiser Blücher before transferring to the U-boat force in July 1940.
-He made two patrols on U-103 as I WO.
-In June 1942 he took over the very successful U-66, one of the five Drumbeat boats, from Korvkpt.
+Friedrich Wilhelm Karl Markworth began his naval career in April 1934.
+He served on the light cruiser Königsberg and the heavy cruiser Blücher before transferring to the U-boat force in July 1940.
+He had two patrols on U-103 as I WO (1st Watch Officer).
+In June 1942 he took over the very successful U-66, one of the five Operation Drumbeat boats, from Korvkpt.
 Richard Zapp.

-On his first patrol with U-66 he sank nine ships for a total of 48,896 tons, mostly in Caribbean waters.
-He also laid mines at Port Castries on Santa Lucia on 20 July, 1942, resulting in the sinking of three small Allied warships two weeks later.
+On his first patrol on U-66 he sank nine ships with a total of 48,896 tons, mostly in Caribbean waters.
+He also laid mines at Port Castries on Santa Lucia on 20 July 1942, which sank three small Allied warships two weeks later.

-During his third patrol Markworth was severely wounded when U-66 was attacked on 3 Aug, 1943 by aircraft from the US escort carrier USS Card.
-On 6 Aug, 1943 U-66 met the oil supply U-boat U-117 and U-117's WO Oblt.
-Frerks took command and brought U-66 back to base.
-U-177 herself was sunk while U-66 was at her side.
+During the third patrol Markworth was severely wounded when U-66 was attacked on 3 August 1943 by aircraft from the US escort carrier USS Card.
+On 6 August, U-66 met the fuel supply boat U-117, whose WO, Oblt.
+Frerks, took over command from Markworth and brought U-66 back to base.
+U-117 herself was sunk while U-66 was at her side (Niestlé, 1998).

 Kptlt.
-Markworth left the U-66 and in October 1943 became a training officer in the 23rd flotilla.
-In March 1945 he moved to the 25th flotilla.
+Markworth left U-66 and in October 1943 became a training officer in the 23rd (Training) Flotilla.
+In March 1945 he transferred to the 25th (Training) Flotilla where he remained until the end of the war.

 Patrol info for Friedrich Markworth